kurtisdmiller/personal-site/content/course/team-small-group/assignment/small-project-assignment.md

 You will be assigned into a 4-6 person group at random.
 Your group will create an idea for a product that will solve a common campus problem.
-You product should be larger than a backpack, but smaller than a couch.
+Your product should be larger than a backpack, but smaller than a couch.
 You will need to make a prototype of this product.
 Awful prototypes are encouraged -- do not spend any of your own money on this project.
 Then, storyboard, script, and star in a commercial designed to attract investors.